-The troubles began in early 2015, and Mary elaborates on the first warning signs, “It all started early 2015, first major bout of flu & cough, followed with mild fever.
-1st round it went off by itself in less then a week, no Dr visit as it wasn’t bad.”
+The troubles began in early 2015, and Mary elaborates on the first warning signs, “It all started early 2015, a first major bout of flu & cough, followed with mild fever.
+1st round it went off by itself in less than a week, no Dr visit as it wasn’t bad.”

-“After 2 weeks of break it came back, this round it stayed longer & was a tad worse then the 1st round, took Ethan to a paeds near home, Dr confirmed lungs was clear, was only given PROSPAN & it went off after.”
+“After 2 weeks of break it came back, this round it stayed longer & was a tad worse than the 1st round, took Ethan to a paeds near home, Dr confirmed lungs were clear, was only given PROSPAN & it went off after.”

 “Ethan was normal, still active & a monkey.”

-Soon, other symptoms started to surface, “Around mid Feb 3rd bout of flu & cough but no fever, it also went of in less then a week.
+Soon, other symptoms started to surface, “Around mid-Feb 3rd bout of flu & cough but no fever, it also went off in less than a week.
 Come March he started complaining pain under his armpit which I thought was from how I carry him sometimes.
 I keep a close eye, it came n went off in a few days.”

 “Towards 3rd week of March the underarm pain came back again, this round he refused to lift his arm.
 And again it went off by itself.”